BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ## One of the worst breakfasts I had

 To kickstart the day, we went to a France-themed restaurant for some breakfast.
-I got a vegetarian &ldquo;bánh mì&rdquo; and my girlfriend got crepes.
-As I picked the bánh mì from the cold stand, my girlfriend warned me that I shouldn&rsquo;t buy Asian food at non-Asian restaurants because of the authenticity and quality of the food.
+I got a vegetarian &ldquo;bánh mì&rdquo; and Thu, my girlfriend, got crepes.
+As I picked the bánh mì from the cold stand, Thu warned me that I shouldn&rsquo;t buy Asian food at non-Asian restaurants because of the authenticity and quality of the food.
 I still wanted to try it out and see if I would like it.

 Unfortunately, the bánh mì was terrible.
 There was no protein in it, not even tofu, and only consited of vegetables.
 Its tastes had no resemblance to the authentic flavors of traditional bánh mì, leaving me confused as to why this &ldquo;bánh mì&rdquo; bears that name.
-In addition, my girlfriend had one of the strawberry crepes.
+In addition, Thu had one of the strawberry crepes.
 Even though it&rsquo;s called *STRAWBERRY* crepe, there were barely any strawberries in it.
 I don&rsquo;t understand why this restaurant at a highly-established theme park can offer such low quality food.